Oakwell Hall: Brontë connection

 In the 19th century the hall was used as a girls' school.
-Charlotte Brontë's closest friend Ellen Nussey (who she first met at Roe Head school) lived in Birstall and almost certainly brought her to see the school at Oakwell as Charlotte was considering setting up a school at Haworth with her sisters.
+Charlotte Brontë's closest friend Ellen Nussey (whom she first met at Roe Head school) lived in Birstall and almost certainly brought her to see the school at Oakwell since Charlotte was considering setting up a school at Haworth with her sisters.
 Charlotte Brontë visited the hall and was inspired to use it as the setting for the manor house, Fieldhead, in her novel Shirley.